wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Beatrice: And who's this, he looks like Iron Man!

-D3: That's good, I've got a pile of bloomers _holding up a big basket of brightly coloured knickers_ that needs ironing!
+Gertrude: That's good, I've got a pile of bloomers _holding up a big basket of brightly coloured knickers_ that needs ironing!

-D4: Ooooh, he'll definitely need The Force to get through them. _The Dames all laugh at Suey_
+Amelia: Ooooh, he'll definitely need The Force to get through them. _The Dames all laugh at Suey_

 Florence: And you _pointing at Layabout_, aren't you supposed to be in prison?

 Beatrice: I wouldn't rely on this one, she's so lazy that ????

-D3: Yeah, she's lazier than a ????
+Gertrude: Yeah, she's lazier than a ????

-D4: Yeah ????
+Amelia: Yeah ????

 Layabout: I've changed, I've met people who believe in me, a family, and friends, who...
 Love Me!